jeffcarp/rcrd/README.md

 rcrd comes with a development server and mock seed data.
 That is the easiest way to get started.

-:rotating_light: however! the mock seed data only works for @jeffcarp so work is needed to abstract it further.

 ```sh
 npm install
 API=local npm start